Starting a Business

 Ideas and inspiration for starting a new business

 Of course, the first step is to decide on a business concept.
-It should be something you’re enthusiastic about, so you’ll be glad to invest your time, money, and effort into making it a success.
+It should be something you’re enthusiastic about, so you’ll be glad to invest your time, money (also see how to start a business with no money), and effort into making it a success.

 Want to switch to More Than Accountants?
 You can get an instant quote online by using the form below.
 In a like for like comparison for services we are up to 70% cheaper than a high street accountant.

 Start by looking at Google Trends, conducting market research, or even creating a blog or social page to see if there’s interest in a product or service.

 You’ll need to carve out a niche for yourself so that you can stand out to customers — is there a market need for something?
 Can you put your existing talents and expertise to good use?
 Do you have a distinct point of view on something?